What To Expect

 Irregular Symptoms

-If you experience the following symptoms call your Doctor’s Office.
+If you experience any of the following symptoms call your Doctor’s Office.

 If you cannot reach your doctor’s office, go to the nearest Emergency Room.